 As we live in closer proximity to dogs than ever before, we are learning that they can be of service to humans in many ways, as your article mentions.
 But to say, as some researchers have, that a dog has the intelligence of an average 2-year-old child is missing the point and purpose of advanced service dog training.

-I’m sure many 2-year-old children are smarter than dogs in human terms, but can a 2-year-old human child detect seizures or onset of depression in a family member?
+I’m sure many 2-year-old children smarter than your dog in human terms, but can a 2-year-old human child detect seizures or onset of depression in a family member?
 They cannot, and most adult humans cannot either.

 Let research continue to promote ways that animals can help humans lead healthy lives, using the animals’ own brand of intelligence.

 Right on, Alice!
-Dogs might work hard for their owners’ love and affection and praise, but to reduce their actions exclusively to that need just seems a little short-sighted.
+Dogs might work hard for their owners’ love and affection and praise, but to reduce their actions exclusively to that need just seems a little short-sighted(dog walker service).